-Nonstick cookware is easy to use and clean, as the slick coating helps to keep food from sticking, and it also is easy to clean afterward.
-Health-conscious cooks like that they can use a lot less oil (a little oil, to lubricate the cooking surface, is still usually recommended) than they would with uncoated cookware.
-But that helpful cooking surface also carries some potential risks.
-Certain scientists, environmentalists and consumer advocacy groups have concerns about the chemicals used to make many of the nonstick coatings, such as PTFE (most commonly known as Teflon), on the market today.
+Nonstick cookware is easy to use and clean, as the slick coating helps to keep food from sticking, and it's easy to clean afterward.
+Health-conscious cooks like that they can use a lot less oil than they would with uncoated cookware.

+That helpful cooking surface also carries some potential risks.
+Certain scientists, environmentalists, and consumer advocacy groups have concerns about the chemicals used to make many of the nonstick coatings, such as PTFE (most commonly known as Teflon), on the market today.
 The chemical of most concern is PFOA.
 The Environmental Protection Agency has asked most of the major chemical manufacturers to phase out the use of PFOA by the year 2015.

-It’s important to note, though, that using nonstick cookware will not expose you to PFOA as the chemical is only in evidence in the manufacturing process and does not end up in the finished cookware.
+Using nonstick cookware will not expose you to PFOA, as the chemical is only in evidence in the manufacturing process and does not end up in the finished cookware.
 Exposing nonstick pans to very high temperatures will, however, release other potentially toxic chemicals into the air, so if you use nonstick pans, take precautions:

-Our recommendation?
 Buy one or two nonstick skillets for cooking eggs, pancakes and other foods that are known to stick to a pan, but invest in high-quality uncoated stainless steel for the rest of your cookware.
-For instance, there’s no need for a nonstick coating in saucepans or pots, where the contents are likely mostly liquid.
+For instance, there’s no need for a nonstick coating in saucepans or pots, where the contents are mostly liquid.